 Micro influencer communities that are built on a fundamental truth: people finding comfort in knowing that there are others out there who love what they love.
 Social media has rapidly expanded the amount of available information, resulting in a more interconnected world than ever before.
 Our digital transformation has allowed audiences to discover content tailored just for them – no matter how specific, niche-driven or obscure.

 When making a TikTok video or Instagram Reel, the audio file from that video is registered as an original sound.
 Other users can then record their own videos or Reels using that same sound.
-Users can also search for videos on both TikTok and Instagram by searching for a specific sound.
+Users can also search for videos on both TikTok communities and Instagram by searching for a specific sound.

 Psychographics is a relatively new type of qualitative consumer analysis that has thrived with the rise of social media networking.
 It tracks and evaluates points that were previously largely inaccessible for advertisers.
 For decades, brands relied on demographics to predict success of their products.
 Psychographics include Social attitudes beliefs, opinions, values, interests, hobbies, leisure activities, behavioral patterns, among others.